WilliamCagas/Python-Keylogger/README.md

 Needs a gmail account with 2FA enabled.

-1. Go into 2FA settings of the gmail account
+1. Go into 2FA settings of the gmail account.
-2. Look for and create an app password
+2. Look for and create an app password.
-3. Paste the app password into the string for self.SENDER_PASS variable
+3. Paste the app password into the string for the self.SENDER_PASS variable.
+4. Type the email address into the string for the self.SENDER variable.